 A true leader, Dr. Spencer worked tirelessly on behalf of academic public health.
 He traveled thousands of miles annually, was responsive to deans, program directors, and partners who asked him to lend his expertise, provide keynote addresses, serve on panels and review boards, and inspire the next generation of public health scholars and practitioners.

 In recent years, Dr. Spencer was frequently called upon to speak to students, both prospective students in public health and those already active in the field he came to love and champion.
 A reserved man, he dug deep into the many lessons he learned traveling the globe and through his professional and personal experiences, to prepare remarks that could inspire the next generation of public health professionals.
 He often spoke about the enormous potential of individuals working purposefully, through barriers and across cultures, for the health of the public and the value of each and every person’s potential to make a difference.
-This quote from a recent speech he gave to students rings true to all of us who knew Dr. Spencer and who wake up every day excited to continue our work to improve the public’s health:
+Save the instagram stories of your favorite users before they are deleted, use dis.im .
+Support for download Stories Highlights This quote from a recent speech he gave to students rings true to all of us who knew Dr. Spencer and who wake up every day excited to continue our work to improve the public’s health:

 “Public health is filled with heroes, both well known and unknown.
 They are visible on the national or international stage or they work quietly in communities with families and individuals.
 When they do their job, they often become invisible.”

 Dr. Spencer often summarized his thoughts with the phrase, “at the end of day.”
 To quote him, “at the end of the day,” we are left with a deep sadness and a lasting legacy generated by his energy, vision, and passion for doing the right thing, and the recognition of what one person can accomplish for the sake of many.